movementkitchen/website/src/pages/index.md

   injuries
 * Help you optimise your movement mechanics and build more sustainable movement patterns in your day-to-day life
-* Support you in overcoming pain and fear of getting reinjured
+* Support you in overcoming pain and fear of getting re-injured
 * Help you regain ease and joy in moving and transition to a more movement-rich lifestyle
 * Put you on the right path towards developing a robust functional, real-life